- Military Basics

 - VA’s low-cost life insurance programs were developed to provide financial security for your service members, veterans and their families.

 - You can provide your family with financial security at just seven cents per $1,000 of insurance.

 - The Veterans Administration offers eligible service members low-cost home loans.

 - No down payment is required or private mortgage insurance.

-- You or your spouse are eligible for numerous tax deductions, some extended to all citizens in certain situations and others exclusive to service members and their families.
+- You or your spouse may be eligible for numerous tax deductions, some extended to all citizens in certain situations and others exclusive to service members and their families.